citrix/terraform-provider-citrixadc/docs/resources/analyticsglobal_analyticsprofile_binding.md

 # Resource: analyticsglobal_analyticsprofile_binding

-The analyticsglobal_analyticsprofile_binding resource is used to bind analyticsprofile globally.
+The analyticsglobal_analyticsprofile_binding resource is used to bind analytics profile globally.

 ## Example usage